interbr/ap/README.md

 If there is no answer in 90 minutes an excuse is sent.

-To level the propability that three people find together to answer, questions can be forwarded by clicking in the question-email.
+To level the propability that at least three people find together to answer, questions can be forwarded by clicking a link in the question-email.

 #Status:
 ##Help me coding this beast!